 • Built-in Refrigerator- You can go for a small built-in refrigerator where you can handily store water bottles, soda, beer, and juice.
 You don’t have to run inside every time your guests are thirsty.

 • Ice Maker – This can be according to your preference.
 If you are located in a place with the sun out most of the time, you can fit in an ice maker as well.
-You can choose from built-in and portable ice makers.
+You can choose from built-in and portable and commercial ice makers.

 Don’t forget to look for “outdoor” kitchen appliances when you are planning it.
 If you think you can just use the indoor equipment, it may work for a few but may backfire for the rest.
 So keep an eye for the right appliances.